 Ice Cream and Rose Sparkling Wine

 Normally, you wouldn't think of pairing really sweet dishes with even sweeter wines, but the crispness of ice cream is an exception.
-The bubbly effervescence makes an excellent contrast to rich, creamy, full-fat ice cream, and the blush has a fuller flavor profile to stand up to flavors like chocolate raspberry, pistachio or salted caramel.
+The bubbly effervescence of sparkling wine makes an excellent contrast to rich, creamy, full-fat ice cream, and the blush has a fuller flavor profile to stand up to flavors like chocolate raspberry, pistachio or salted caramel.

 Chocolate Chip Cookies and Cabernet Sauvignon